mozaik-association/mozaik/docs/4Distribution-list-module.md

 !!! abstract "The goald of the distibution list"

-    Distribution lists are used to create lists of contacts that meet specific criteria defined by filters created beforehand.
-These distribution lists can then be selected when creating marketing emails to target specific contacts using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing email module</a>.
+    Distribution lists are a powerful tool that can help you efficiently communicate with a targeted group of contacts.
+These lists are created based on a set of predetermined rules established by inclusion or exclusion filters that determine which contacts should be added or removed from the list.

+    Once a distribution list has been created, it can be leveraged to target a specific group of contacts for mass communication.
+This can be especially helpful when using <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing email module</a>, allowing you to send tailored messages to the right people.

 <figure markdown>
 ![screenshot 51](img/screen51.png)